 It’s sad but true.
-My home city of London has a not totally unwarranted reputation for being staggeringly expensive.
+My home city of London has a not unwarranted reputation for being staggeringly expensive.

 Although its world-class state-funded museums are free to visit, London’s other attractions can seriously blow a hole in your travel budget.

 The good news is that London has a city pass – the Go City® London Explorer Pass – providing access to many of its top attractions and activities.
 But is the London Explorer Pass worth it?

 In this London Explorer Pass review, I’ll give you my honest opinion on whether you should buy this pass for London attractions.
 Discover how it works, what is included, how much it costs and where to buy it.